cosimameyer/overviewR/README.md

 <!-- ``` -->

-We have 264 observations for 5 countries (Angola, Benin, France, Rwanda, and UK) stored in the `ccode` variable, over a time period between 1990 to 1999 (`year`).
-We also have additional information for the month (`month`).
-As you can tell, we have some gaps in the time frame.
-We also add randomly generated values for the GDP (`gdp`) and the population size (`population`).
+There are 264 observations for 5 countries (Angola, Benin, France, Rwanda, and UK) stored in the `ccode` variable, over a time period between 1990 to 1999 (`year`) with additional information for the month (`month`).
+Additionally, two artificially generated fake variables for GDP (`gdp`) and population size (`population`) are included to illustrate of conditions.

-As you can see, we need a data frame that has one column with an id (in this case `ccode` which stands for countries or `testperson` which stands for the identifier of the test person) and one column with a time variable (here `years`, `month`, or `date`).
-If your data set does not have this format, consider using [`pivot_wider()` or `pivot_longer()`](https://tidyr.tidyverse.org/reference/pivot_longer.html) to get to the format.
+The following functions work best on data sets that have an id-time-structure, in the case of `toydata` this corresponds to country-year with `ccode` and `year`.
+If the data set does not have this format yet, consider using [`pivot_wider()` or `pivot_longer()`](https://tidyr.tidyverse.org/reference/pivot_longer.html) to get to the format.

 ### `overview_tab`

-Generate some general overview using `overview_tab`.
+Generate some general overview of the data set using the time and scope conditions with `overview_tab`.

 ``` r
 output_table <- overview_tab(dat = toydata, id = ccode, time = year)
 ```

-Checking the output, we get a tibble like this:
+The resulting data frame collapses the time condition for each id by taking into account potential gaps in the time frame.
+Note that the column name for the time frame is set by default to `time_frame` and internally generated when using `overview_tab`.

 ``` r
 output_table